Game Changer

 Illustrator: Randy DuBurke

-Randy DuBurke has been a professional illustrator for over thirty years.
+Randy DuBurke has been a professional illustrator for more than thirty years.
 He has done comic book art, animation, editorial illustration, book covers, and children’s books.
 He lives in Switzerland with his wife and two children.

 Awards